"God made the Devil just for fun

 - Ass Kicks You: A seated senton to counter those pesky sunset flippers.
 Like most wrestlers she often misses, though she hit Kaoru Maeda and Xóchitl Hamada with it at the same time!

-- Author Avatar: In the now defunct Arsion promotion, where she booked herself as a tag team partner turned starter villain to Ayako Hamada, to get her over as the eventually champion and face of the company.
+- Author Avatar: In the now defunct Arsion promotion, where she booked herself as a tag team partner turned starter villain to Ayako Hamada, to get her over as the eventually champion and face of the company (herself stepping aside in favor of Mariko Yoshida being The Heavy)

 - Bald Women: After Bull Nakano and Kyoko Inoue defeated Jungle Jack in a hair vs. hair match on January 11, 1991.